puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/power_of_puppet.md

 the big-picture, so it's a nice example to get you started on your path to Puppet mastery.

 For the sake of simplicity, we've already written out the HTML for a simple dashboard.
-Take a look [here](http://localhost:8080/graphite_dashboard.html).
+Take a look [here](http://localhost:90/graphite_dashboard.html).
 Of course, without Graphite running, there's not much to display.
-Go ahead and take should be served by Graphite is missing.
 Let's go ahead and use Puppet to fix that!

 One more note: as you go through this quest, remember that Puppet is a powerful and complex tool.
 We will explain concepts as needed to complete and understand